-I, , citizen, of legal age and

-with office address at, do hereby

-certi fy that: , do notecy

-1. I a am the duly appointed Corporate Secretary of oration duly organized and existing under and office address at f (the "Corporation"), a by virtue of the laws of the Republic of the Philippines,

-ned meeting of the Board of Directors of the Corporation collowing resolutions were passed and approved:

-"RESOLVED, That be authorized and appointed, as he

-is hereby authorized and appointed, as the meetings of the stockholders of APC Grouspecial, or at any meeting postponed or adjustrates of stock of the Corporation held in that may come before or presented during name, place and stead of the Corporation.
-"RESOLVED, FINALLY, That APC be formula of the Corporation."
-Corporation's Proxy (the "Proxy") to attend all up, Inc. (APC) whether the meeting is regular or journed therefrom, with full authority to vote the APC and to act upon all matters and resolution g meetings, or any adjournments thereof, in the furnished with a certified copy of this resolution

-and APC may rely on the continuing validit of its revocation." ty of this resolution until receipt of written notice

-ne foregoing resolutions have not been modifi e Corporation presently in my custody. ed, amended or revoked in accordance with the records
+I, , citizen, of legal age and with office address at , do hereby certif y that: 1.
+I a corpo m the duly appointed Corporate Secretary of oration duly organized and existing under and office address at the "Corporation"), a by virtue of the laws of the Republic of the Philippines, ed meeting of the Board of Directors of the Corporation ollowing resolutions were passed and approved: "RESOLVED, That be authorized and appointed, as he is hereby authorized and appointed, as the meetings of the stockholders of APC Grou special, or at any meeting postponed or adjusters of stock of the Corporation held in that may come before or presented during name, place and stead of the Corporation.
+"RESOLVED, FINALLY, That APC be for Corporation's Proxy (the "Proxy") to attend all p, Inc. (APC) whether the meeting is regular or ourned therefrom, with full authority to vote the APC and to act upon all matters and resolution meetings, or any adjournments thereof, in the arnished with a certified copy of this resolution y of this resolution until receipt of written notice ed, amended or revoked in accordance with the records trument in on Printed Name and Signature of the Corporate Secretary SCRIBED AND SWORN TO BEFORE ME on the exhibited to me his Competent Evidence of at on in of Identity by way of issued Doc.
+Page Book Series No; No;

-IN V VITNESS WHEREOF, I have signed this ins strument in on

-Printed Name and Signature of the

-Corporate Secretary

-on in of Identity by way of issued

-on at

-Doc.
-No;

-Serie s No; es of